 - If it feels right, you can also talk about your feelings – explain that you worry what they may think when you have a lot of time off.
 This might help start a conversation in which your co-workers can be honest about how your time off affects them.
 You may find they’re more understanding than you thought they would be.

-- You could talk to your employer and colleagues about the practical details, too.
+- Talk about practical work details, too.
 For example, perhaps you could suggest a plan for colleagues to divide up your work when you need time off or are working more slowly because of your symptoms.
 Or maybe you could suggest working from home sometimes if that makes it easier for you.
-Having plans in place can help your employer and colleagues feel more confident the work will be done.
-And it will be a weight off your mind if you know you’ve made a plan for dealing with your work – which will help lower your stress if you do need to have time off.
+Having plans in place for dealing with your work can help your employer and colleagues feel more confident the work will be done.
+It’ll also be a weight off your mind, which will help lower your stress if you do need to have time off.

 Legally, you have the right to take time off work for sickness and hospital appointments.
 But this may not always be paid time off.
-Even if your employer is supportive, you might feel guilty about needing to take time off for appointments or because your symptoms have got worse.
+Even if your employer is supportive, you might feel guilty about doing it.

 What you can do